OctopusDeploy/docs/docs/deploying-applications/automatic-deployment-triggers.md

 You can be notified when this situation occurs, or use web hooks to code your own recovery actions - see [Subscriptions](/docs/administration/subscriptions.md) for more details.
 :::

-### Can automatic deployments become blocked?
+### Can automatic deployments become blocked? {#AutomaticDeploymentTriggers-Canautomaticdeploymentsbecomeblocked?}

 Yes.
 See the previous answer for more context.

-### Can multiple deployment targets be included in an automatic deployment?
+### Can multiple deployment targets be included in an automatic deployment? {#AutomaticDeploymentTriggers-Canmultipledeploymenttargetsbeincludedinanautomaticdeployment?}

 Yes.
 If, for example, multiple identical deployment targets all become available within the same 30 second polling window, they will all be included in the same automatic deployment.
 This could happen if you scale your web farm up by four nodes, and all four nodes finish provisioning within the same time window.